Laikya04/Chatting-App/README.md

 6. **JSON or XML :**  These formats are commonly used for data exchange between the server and client.
 They enable efficient serialization and deserialization of data.

 7. **Graphical User Interface (GUI) :**  Develop an aesthetically pleasing and intuitive GUI using Java Swing components.
 Design and implement a layout that facilitates easy navigation, message input, and display of conversations.

+## Usage
+**Setup :**
+  - Ensure you have Java Development Kit (JDK) installed.
+  - Clone the repository to your local machine.

+**Running the Server :**
+  - Navigate to the project directory.
+  - Compile the Server.java file :
+    - javac Server.java
+  - Run the server :
+    - java Server
+  - The server will start listening for client connections on port 1234.

+**Running the Client :**
+  - Open another terminal or command prompt.
+  - Navigate to the project directory.
+  - Compile the Client.java file :
+    - javac Client.java
+  - Run the client:
+    - java Client
+  - The client will attempt to connect to the server.
+Ensure the server is running and accessible.

+**Using the Application :**
+  - Once the client connects to the server, the chat interface will appear.
+  - Type messages in the text field at the bottom and press the send button (paper plane icon) to send messages.
+  - Messages will appear in the chat area with the sender's name and timestamp.
+  - Use the call and video call buttons for additional functionalities (implementation required).
+  - To close the client, click the back arrow icon at the top left.

+**Customization :**
+  - Background images and icons can be changed by replacing the corresponding files in the project directory.
+  - Modify the Color, Font, and layout settings in the Client.java and Server.java files to customize the appearance.

 ## Screenshots
 ![image](https://github.com/user-attachments/assets/ab8817af-fbd2-4157-93d3-552dc4752b12)